metaleap/go-ngine/README.md

 - new: batched rendering
 - new: frustum culling

-Coming up soon:
+TODO:

+- import/load actual 3D model assets (instead of the current pre-fab cubes, pyramids etc.)
 - more cullings
-- lighting models
+- basic lighting models (per-vertex, per-pixel, deferred...)
 - HDR (16-bit) pipeline, tone-mapping... but gonna need decent lighting (and shadows) first, obviously!

 ... you name it.